acesgoplaces/main/README.md

 ACES TWO aims to overcome these challenges by providing a way for callers to communicate to SCDF the location, extent and severity of an incident through their location data, photos, and videos.
 Through the compass and gyroscope in the phone, the azimuth to the incident can be plotted from their location (longitude, latitude, bearing), allowing SCDF Operations Centre to triangulate the location of the incident from two or more callers even in the absence of landmarks and reference points.
 The address and relevant details of the affected premises can then be extracted based on the triangulated position.
 By using an SMS link, it eliminates the need for users to download an additional application during an emergency, and enables anyone with a camera-equipped smartphone to provide accurate and timely information to SCDF.
 This also allows the Operations Centre to distinguish between multiple callers describing the same incident, or if there are two separate incidents or fire points occuring at the same time, enabling better sense-making and use of limited resources.

 As a result, ACES TWO allows SCDF to quickly identify, pinpoint, and gather information on events from the onset and prevent them from escalating further and causing greater damage to life and property.
-By allowing anyone in the vicinity and not just those who have downloaded myResponder or SGSecure apps to act as the "eyes on the ground" for emergency responders, community resilience is also improved, as foreigners and migrant workers can also participate in the emergency response process.
+By allowing anyone in the vicinity and not just those who have downloaded myResponder or SGSecure apps to act as the first "eyes on the ground" for emergency responders, community resilience is also improved, as tourists, foreigners and migrant workers can also participate in the emergency response process.
 In a world that is increasingly volatile, uncertain, complex and ambiguous, with multiple challenges ahead, ACES TWO is a solution that leverages technology to tap on the community for improved sense-making and faster response, not if, but when events occur.

 ## Contents
 1. [ACES TWO](#ACES-TWO)